 Alabama Public Radio used an innovative journalism strategy to resolve a “news desert” along the State’s Gulf coast.
-APR is a five station statewide network, with its news operation headquartered in Tuscaloosa.
-Half of our listenership resides along the coast, four hours to the south.
-The demise of the Mobile Press Register newspaper left the region with only commercial TV news, and little access to in-depth or investigative journalism.
-The APR news team has produced national award-winning stories along the coast.
-But, doing that on a regular basis is impractical, since it takes a whole workday just to send someone there and back by car.
+APR is a five-station statewide network with its news operation headquartered in Tuscaloosa.
+The demise of the Mobile Press Register newspaper left the region with only commercial TV news and little access to in-depth or investigative journalism.

-APR’s effort to better address this issue started, in April of 2019, with a dialog with fellow Robert F. Kennedy Journalism Award winner J.D.
+APR’s effort to better address this issue started in April of 2019 with a dialog with fellow Robert F. Kennedy Journalism Award winner J.D.
 Crowe, a Mobile area political cartoonist.
 We networked with him to find print journalists along the coast who would be interested in being trained and equipped by APR to produce radio stories for statewide broadcast.
-Two of our new Gulf coast correspondents, Guy Busby and Mike Dumas, joined APR with Crowe’s assistance.
-The third, Lynn Oldshue, crossed paths with APR as we were wrapping up our fourteen month long investigation of human trafficking in Alabama.
 News director Pat Duggins commuted to Mobile with recording equipment for each reporter.